What if my partner or ex-partner and I both look after our children but live in separate homes?

 If it's not possible to have face to face contact, for example, if either household has symptoms, you should try and maintain regular contact virtually using, for example, FaceTime, WhatsApp or Skype.

-For information on the latest guidance around meeting up with other households visit our page on changes to outdoor restrictions.
+You can find information on the latest guidance around meeting up with other households here.

 If we live on our own, can we both have extended households?

 Some people are now able to form an extended household with another family or person who they don’t live with.
 To form an extended household, at least one of the two households must only have one adult living in it.

 You, and your child’s other parent, can each form an extended household separately.
 Your child can be part of both extended households as long as they’re under 18, and as long as you and their other parent lives alone, or only with children under 18.
 The household with whom each of you forms an extended household with cannot already be part of another extended household.
 Our page on extended households has more information.